-On 16 September 2022 the Department of Health and Aged Care notified the company that it had been partially successful in applications for grants under the COVID-19 Aged Care Support Program - Extension GO4863 for reimbursement of eligible expenditure incurred on managing the direct impact of COVID-19 from December 2021 to March 2022.
-Subject to signing a formal letter of agreement, the company expects to be paid grants totalling \$924,755.
+The Department of Health and Aged Care notified the Company that it had been partially successful in applications for grants under the COVID-19 Aged Care Support Program for reimbursement of eligible expenditure incurred prior to year-end.
+Subject to signing a formal letter of agreement, the Company expects to be paid grants totalling \$473,375.